dmidlo/histdata.com-tools/README.md

 The dependency surfaces are split by purpose:

+- `.[docs]` installs the pinned Sphinx, MyST, and Read the Docs theme toolchain.
 - `.[test]` installs pytest, coverage, pandas, pyarrow, DuckDB, InfluxDB support, notebook execution support, and test-only support around the base Temporal SDK dependency.